-In the case of resignation after fulfilling required conditions for retirement in the social security system except age limit, by providing an official document to the employer from Social Security Institution stating this condition, employee shall be entitled to severance pay.
+In the case of resignation after fulfilling required conditions for retirement in the social security system except for age limit, by providing an official document to the employer from Social Security Institution stating this condition, the employee shall be entitled to severance pay.

 Notice periods are determined under the article 17 of Labor Law.
 Minimum notice periods are set on the basis of length of employment.
 Accordingly;

 |Less than (6)six months||(2)two weeks|

 |Between (18) eighteen months and (36) thirty-six months||(6)six weeks|